As a beginner to barbecue and smoking meat, the entire process can feel super intimidating.

 One of the biggest issues that people tend to run into with chicken is rubbery chicken skin.
 However this problem is easily mitigated by manipulating temperatures in your smoker or by finishing the chicken off in the oven via broiling.

-Meaning, you could simply start at a higher temperature when you smoke (300-350 F) or, once the internal temperature hits 165F (temperature probe the thickest part of the chicken breast), bring the bird inside and place in the oven for 2-4 minutes to broil.
+Meaning, you could simply start at a higher temperature when you smoke (300-375 F) or, once the internal temperature hits 155F (temperature probe the thickest part of the chicken breast), bring the bird inside and place in the oven for 2 minutes to broil or until the probe hits 162F - resting for 5 minutes will allow the chicken to reach safe eating temperatures (165 in the breast).

 Something I personally do with my pellet grill chicken wings is use corn starch to make the skin as crispy as possible.
 You can also incorporate 2-3 tablespoons of corn starch with your chicken rub and still smoke at 225-250F.